needle-tools/shadergraph-markdown/Readme.md

 ![Unity Version Compatibility](https://img.shields.io/badge/Unity-2019.4%20%E2%80%94%202021.1-brightgreen)

+## License

+Shader Graph Markdown is [available on the Asset Store](http://u3d.as/2was) for commercial use.
+Other versions are only allowed to be used non-commercially and only if you're entitled to use Unity Personal (the same restrictions apply).

 ## What's this?

 **Shader Graph Markdown** supercharges your creativity by allowing you to create great-looking, easy-to-use custom shader editors right from Unity's Shader Graph.